London Vision Clinic Helps Louise Achieve Glasses-free Triathlon Dream

 With a view to competing in a triathlon with the help of her new clear vision, Louise didn’t waste any time.
 After her successful treatment with Laser Blended vision surgery in May, she began her serious training.
 By September, Louise was ready to take part in the Southwell Triathlon… and the experience exceeded her every expectation.

 “I did the whole course with a massive smile on my face!
 This was after only five weeks of training and it will be the first of many – I loved it.”

 Louise, a 43-year-old mother of two was satisfied with her final placing: 10th (out of 25) in her age group.

 Life After Laser Eye Surgery

-Being free of her glasses has also given Louise the confidence to pursue her passion for sport in different directions.
-Recently she qualified as a ride leader with British Cycling which lead to meeting and riding with Team GB cycling star, Victoria Pendleton.
-Most weekends Louise now takes groups of women for on and off-road cycle rides through the organisation Breeze Bike Rides (www.breezebikerides.com).
+Louise’s emancipation from glasses has also given her the confidence to pursue her passion for sports in different ways.
+Having now qualified as a ride leader with British Cycling and rubbed shoulders with Team GB cycling star Victoria Pendleton, Louise now takes groups of women on both on- and off-road cycle rides, through Breeze Bike Rides (www.breezebikerides.com).